Marcel-aka-Satum/ProgrammingProjectDatabases/Backend/Database/readme.md

 \text{t-SNE}(X_{reduced}, d)
 $$

 In summary, the `NewsClusterer` class provides a concise pipeline for clustering news articles based on their titles and summaries, with dimensionality reduction and 3D visualization of the resulting clusters.
-The DBSCAN parameters can be adjusted to optimize the clustering performance for the specific use case.
+The DBSCAN parameters can be adjusted to optimize the clustering performance.